harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_create_cleaner_profile.md

 2. Implement backend to add new user to the database.
 2 day.
 3. Create UI for profile.
 1 day.
 4. Display user infomation on user profile.
 1 day.
+5. Test and debug.
+1 day.

-Total days estimation - 5 days
+Total days estimation - 6 days
 ---

 ## UI Design